Greek and Latin metre: Dorian lyric

-These poets wrote in the Doric dialect, with forms such as Ἀθάνα 'Athene' instead of the Attic Ἀθήνη, and this custom was continued in the choral songs in the tragedies written by Athenian poets such as Aeschylus, Sophocles and Euripides.
+These poets wrote in the Doric dialect, with forms such as μᾶτερ 'mother' instead of the Attic μήτηρ, and this custom was continued in the choral songs in the tragedies written by Athenian poets such as Aeschylus, Sophocles and Euripides.
 The later Dorian poets wrote their odes in triadic structure (strophe, antistrophe, and epode), where the strophe and antistrophe were of identical metrical pattern, and the epode of a different pattern.

 The complex rhythms of the Dorian poets are not found in Latin, but there are a few poems composed in the simple Alcmanian strophe, consisting of a dactylic hexameter followed by a dactylic tetrameter, as in Horace, Odes 1.7 and 1.28 and Epode 12.